danielstgt/youtube-lambada/README.md

 # YouTube Lambada

-Fetch the latest videos and stats from any YouTube channel.
-This runs daily with a GitHub action and commits the stats in this README.md file.
-Demonstration results below.
+Fetch the videos and some stats from any YouTube channel.
+The script runs on a daily schedule with a GitHub action and commits the results to this README.md file.
+Check the results below.

 ## Run this locally